American studies: Imperial American studies

 "One of the central themes of American historiography", argued William Appleman Williams, "is that there is no American Empire".
-Another central theme is that America is a World Power continuously and steadily expanding since 1890 and extending varying degrees of American sovereignty throughout the world.
+Another central theme is that America is a world power continuously and steadily expanding since 1890 and extending varying degrees of American sovereignty throughout the world.
 Whatever euphemisms are used to describe the American Empire, it exists.

 According to American Studies Association president Janice Radway, one of the main problems has been that American Studies consistently tilted towards "Imperial American Studies."
-The field consistently becomes politicized, and its representatives find themselves responsible for US foreign policy and for globalization suspected to benefit US citizens disproportionally.
+The field consistently becomes politicized, and its representatives find themselves responsible for US foreign policy and for globalization suspected to benefit US citizens disproportionately.
 The imperial tilt increased following the "unipolar moment" in 1991.
 The field reacted with a "Transnational Turn" initiated by Amy Kaplan in 1993.
 Paul Giles joined the campaign with a proposal to elevate the field from the aged patriotic empire-building to the increasingly transnational networks of the 1990s.
 The volume of scholarship edited by Kaplan inspired a 1998 conference on the theme "American Studies and the Question of Empire."
-Opening the conference, Radway magnified the anti-imperial push and suggested erasing the adjective "American" from "American Studies" because of the association between "American" and "imperial."
+Opening the conference, Radway magnified the anti-imperial push and suggested erasing the adjective "American" from "American Studies" because of the association between "American" and "Imperial."

-The Transnational Turn was criticized as an antipode to US state power.
+Frank Kelleter, the chair of the American Studies at the University of Göttingen, writing in the Review of International American Studies, criticized the Transnational Turn in 2007 as "an antipode to US state power".
 Speaking transnationally became identified with speaking in a counter-hegemonic way.
-US imperialism, it was claimed, is an integral part of American Studies, as are manifestations of non-US imperialisms in their respective fields.
-Other integral parts of the field are outlining the differences between the US and non-US imperial practices, and how the US version in the long run has proven more successful and powerful than most pre-American forms of dominance.
-According to Frank Kelleter, the Transnational Turn is based on wishful thinking caused by US hegemony:
+He claimed the Transnational Turn prevents understanding US imperialism and the manifestations of non-US imperialisms in their respective fields.
+He considered outlining why and how US imperialism is more successful and power than most pre-American forms of dominance as an integral part of American Studies.
+According to Kelleter, the Transnational Turn is based on wishful thinking caused by US hegemony:

-As if hoping to theorize the US out of existence, they dissolve America's truly exceptional global position within any transnational constellation that comes in handy.
+As if hoping to theorize the US out of existence, they dissolve America's truly exceptional global position (Q464148) within any transnational constellation that comes in handy.
 In this manner, theory promises to do what is impossible to achieve in practice: to rid the world of US power.